FlockiiX/ClarityPilot/README.md

 Why do our tools know so much about us but do so little for us?
 Where is the companion that understands our work patterns and cares for our cognitive well-being?

-That question became the spark for **ClarityPilot** - a proactive health and productivity companion that bridges the critical gap between raw data and real support.
+That question became the spark for **ClarityPilot**: a proactive health companion that bridges the a yawning gap gap between hte (unhelpful) raw data and impactful, actionable recommendations

-## What it does
+## What ClarityPilot does
-ClarityPilot is a health companion that lives right on your home screen.
+ClarityPilot lives right on your home screen.
 Its mission: help you conquer cognitive overload with actionable, personalized recommendations.

 **Key features**: